-In today’s episode I have the pleasure of not only interviewing the lovely Juliana Willems but I also get to talk about one of my favorite topics, being an advocate for your dog!
-We start off the episode by defining what we mean by being your dog’s advocate:
+In today’s episode of the Paws & Reward Podcast I have the pleasure of not only interviewing the lovely Juliana Willems but also talking about one of my favorite topics: being an advocate for your dog!

-So is being an advocate easy or hard?!?
+So is being an advocate for your dog easy or hard?!?

 We discuss this a LOT in the episode and both determine that it feels easier for us to be a good advocate for our dogs when the risks are high and we’re trying to prevent a very poor interaction from taking place.
 We both share situations where it can be easy for us to be advocates and other situations where it can feel more challenging.

 The good news is, the more your practice being an advocate for your dog, the easier it becomes (even in situations that are not high risk).

 Things to consider to get better at being an advocate for your dog:

 Determine the contexts in which you need to be your dog’s advocate.

 A few examples include when you can anticipate your dog will react poorly, on-leash greetings with people or dogs, or specific interactions with friends and family.

 Make sure to get fluent in your dog’s body language and be mindful of subtle stress in addition to obvious stress signals.